microsoft/microbit-robot/README.md

 This extension contains **blocks for most 2 wheeled robots available for the micro:bit**.
 This library is compatible with micro:bit V1 and V2.

+> The library is still in beta and is subject to changes.

 ![3 micro:bit robots](https://microsoft.github.io/microbit-robot/assets/images/robots.jpg)

 -   [DFRobot Maqueen](#dfrobot-maq)